Do Cats Purr When They Sleep?

 Studies have shown that human bones tend to heal faster when a cat purrs in a vicinity close to that of the broken bone.

 This is when they want to be near you the most.
-It may seem difficult if you are in a lot of pain, but if you are willing to allow the cat close for even a bit, you may feel pain easing.
+It may seem difficult if you are in a lot of pain.
+If you are willing to allow the cat close for even a bit, you may feel pain easing.

 Petting your cat helps with other health issues such as reducing blood pressure and promoting a sense of well-being.